codacy/pulse-user-docs/docs/metrics/accelerate.md

 Pulse uses the average value over a period of time to display aggregate deployment frequencies.

 !!! note
-    Due to the way Pulse calculates deployment frequency, the absence of data will have an impact on reducing the value of this metric.
+    Due to the way Pulse calculates deployment frequency, **the absence of data will have an impact on reducing the value of this metric**.

     For example, suppose that you started developing a project 3 months ago and your deployment frequency over this time period was 2 deployments/day.
 If you increase the observed time interval to 6 months to include a time period before there were deployments, Pulse displays a deployment frequency of only 1 deployment/day.